• Skip to main content

 4. Bolero

-A bolero jacket is a formal variation of the Shrug jackets that are usually worn by women.
-Bolero is a cropped cardigan-like jacket made using stiffer fabric that was initially inspired by the Chaquetilla jacket worn by Matadors.
+A bolero jacket is a formal variation of the Shrug jackets that women usually wear.
+Bolero is a cropped cardigan-like jacket made using stiffer fabric than the Chaquetilla jacket worn by Matadors initially inspired.

 5. Trench Coat:

 The Trench Coat is a timeless option that leaves one looking classy and polished.
-It is best to have a neutral colored Trench Coat in your collection that will pair well with almost any outfit.
+It is best to have a neutral-colored Trench Coat in your collection that will pair well with almost any outfit.
 This classic piece of garment dates back to over a few hundred years as it was a staple for nearly every gent of England back then.
-The Trench Coat other than being stylish is also a very functioning jacket that keeps one dry during light showers and warm in autumn or winters.
+Besides being stylish, the Trench Coat is also a very functioning jacket that keeps one dry during light showers and warm in autumn or winters.

 6. Wrap Coat:

-The Wrap Coat is a very comfortable type of jacket that one can rely on when they are late for an event.
-The Wrap Coats are typically constructed of overlapping panels that are secured by a soft belt attached to the coat.
-The detailing of the Wrap Coat design has evolved to provide a seasonal freshness, and it is also available in large-scale options of colours.
+The Wrap Coat is a very comfortable jacket that one can rely on when they are late for an event.
+The Wrap Coats are typically constructed of overlapping panels secured by a soft belt attached to the coat.
+The detailing of the Wrap Coat design has evolved to provide a seasonal freshness, and it is also available in large-scale options of colors.

 7. Swing Coat:

-Swing Coats a.k.a Princess Coats is probably the ultimate definition of vintage clothing as the design dates back to 1950s.
-This coat is usually considered as women’s garment and resemblances a ‘fit and flare’ type of dress.
+Swing Coats, a.k.a Princess Coats, is probably the ultimate definition of vintage clothing as the design dates back to the 1950s.
+This coat is usually considered a women’s garment and resemblances a ‘fit and flare’ type of dress.
 The Swing Coat has a more tightly fitted shoulder portion, and it progressively loosens towards the end hem.

 8. Babydoll Jacket:

-The Babydoll Jacket is a short length coat for women that resemble Frocks worn by little girls.
-This jacket comes in various styles with varying colours, buttons, sleeve-length, collars, etc. The Babydoll Jacket is fitted to the body till the bellybutton, and then loose-fitting like a skirt till the upper thigh.
+The Babydoll Jacket is a short-length coat for women that resemble Frocks worn by little girls.
+This jacket comes in various styles with varying colors, buttons, sleeve-length, collars, etc. The Babydoll Jacket fits the body until the belly button and then loose-fitting like a skirt till the upper thigh.

 9. Duffle Jacket:

-As the name suggests, designers use a thick woollen coarse fabric called ‘Duffle’ to make this type of jacket.
-The name of the coat is the same as that of the bags made with the same material because the fabric originated a town in the Antwerp province in Belgium called ‘Duffle’.
-This type of coarse woollen jackets is best for providing warmth and comfort in harsh winters.
+As the name suggests, designers use a thick woolen coarse fabric called ‘Duffle’ to make this jacket.
+The coat’s name is the same as the bags made with the same material because the fabric originated in a town in the Antwerp province in Belgium called ‘Duffle.’
+This type of coarse woolen jacket is best for providing warmth and comfort in harsh winters.

 10. Military Jacket: